NASA-AMMOS/AIT-DSN/doc/source/ait_sle.rst

 The necessary configuration parameters for all protocols can be added to the **config.yaml**.
 Optionally, many of them can also be passed in at runtime for greater flexibility.
 Below is an example configuration which can be used as a reference, in addition to the default configuration available in the repository.

-AIT will attempt connection to all of the provided hostnames and use whichver successfully connects first.
+AIT will attempt connection to all of the provided hostnames and use whichever successfully connects first.

 .. code-block:: yaml